Full course description

 "This course was wonderful and very applicable.
 Thank you!”- Brittany Gibson, LCSW

-"I appreciate the focus on the concept from a research based perspective.
-The intentional discussion of these concepts are necessary for both individuals and organizations to prioritize work-life balance.”- Laurie Randel
+"I appreciate the focus on the concept from a research-based perspective.
+The intentional discussion of these concepts is necessary for both individuals and organizations to prioritize work-life balance.”- Laurie Randel